s1lvaj/degoogle/README.md

 4. Add `C:\Program Files\mpv`.
 5. Test it by opening the terminal and typing `mpv --version`.
 If it prints the version, it works.

 The only remaining step is to install yt-dlp (mpv uses it to play youtube urls) by typing `pip install yt-dlp` (it should work by default if you already have python in path).
-Then, the command `mpv <youtube-link>` should work as intended.
+Then, the command `mpv <youtube-link>` should work as intended and play the youtube video.
 You can also use `yt-dlp <youtube-link>` to download it directly, and there is a script in the folder `resources` to help you with that.
-You can even ditch the entire mpv thing and simply use yt-dlp to download the videos, if you prefer to watch them offline.
+You can even ditch the entire mpv installation and simply use yt-dlp to download the videos, if you prefer to watch them offline.

 ## 8. Operating Systems